 Survival success depends on three things: your knowledge, your skills, and the tools at your disposal.
 That’s why you try to learn and put that knowledge into practice as often as you can.
 However, you don’t have to hoard and keep just about every “useful tool” out there in your bug out bag.

-Sometimes all you need are these 4 essential tools for survival:
+Sometimes all you need are these 4 essential survival tools:

-Multitools are good as everyday carry (EDC) devices, but they’re even better in a survival situation.
-Multitools have been around since the late 1800s, when Victorinox first came up with the Swiss Army Knife.
+Multitools are good everyday carry (EDC) devices, but they’re even better in a survival situation.
+These survival tools have been around since the late 1800s, when Victorinox first introduced the Swiss Army Knife.
 Since then, the multitool has been a fixture in survival and prepping circles, undergoing many transformations in the process.

-Some multitools, like the Leatherman Signal, are specially designed for the great outdoors.
-Aside from the standard tools, it has a semi-serrated blade that can double as a small saw, a removable ferro rod for firestarting, a diamond file sharpener and a whistle.
-You can use this multitool to make shelter, cut cordage, prepare food, light a fire, fix broken gears and lots more other things.
+Some multitools, like the Leatherman Signal, are specifically designed for the great outdoors.
+Aside from the standard tools, it has a semi-serrated blade that can double as a small saw, a removable ferro rod for firestarting, a diamond file sharpener, and a whistle.
+You can use this multitool to make shelter, cut cordage, prepare food, light a fire, fix broken gear, and the list goes on.

 Select a sleeping bag that is lightweight and not too bulky.
 Also, take note of its temperature rating.
 If you’re living in a cold climate, it may be best to choose a winter sleeping bag that can tolerate temperatures 10 degrees Fahrenheit and lower.

 “Ferro rods create fire by scraping a striker along the length of the rod to remove fine metal shavings.
 The friction generated by this action causes the shavings to ignite, creating hot sparks and molten metal.”
-This way, you save time and energy—which are precious resources in a survival situation.
+With this, you save time and energy—which are precious resources in a survival situation.

 Stainless Steel Water Container

-When it comes to tools, it pays to keep them simple and straightforward.
+When it comes to survival tools, it pays to keep them simple.
 Expertise in essential tools like these can lend you a better chance of survival than a bug out bag full of fancy bells and whistles.